 Not all construction work requires formal planning permission.
-Permitted development rights are a form of planning permission granted by Parliament rather than the local council, and if your development plans fall within certain restrictions, we can bypass submitting a planning application.
+Permitted development rights (PDRs) are a form of planning permission granted by Parliament rather than the local council, and if your development plans fall within certain restrictions, we can bypass submitting a planning application.

 Certificate of Lawfulness

 Unlike planning permission, a Certificate of Lawfulness is a legal document that you need to obtain in order to prove either your proposed development will fall within lawful parameters, or that your building is already lawful in its current state.
 Some developments that previously needed planning permission but never obtained it may be exempt from enforcement if a prescribed time limit has elapsed.
 A Certificate of Lawfulness will be able to establish this.

 At Inception Planning, we can submit the necessary Certificate of Lawfulness to the local authority on your behalf, and we recommend this service to all clients using their PDRs.
 In addition, we will also provide a written statement to justify why it falls within the breadth of permitted development.
 Provided the Certificate of Lawfulness meets the necessary criteria as set out by Government statute, it is not possible for the council to refuse the application.